moss-l/bhs-js-testing/boolean-simplification.md

 that the *and* in “have food and am hungry” means both facts have to be true for me to eat.
 On the other hand, if I told you that I eat whenever I'm hungry or bored you can probably predict that even if I'm not hungry but I'm bored, I'm probably eating.

-In computers we call this kind of logic “Boolean logic”, originally after George Boole who discussed what he called “Boolean algebra” in his books *The Mathematical Analysis of Logic* and *An Investigation of the Laws of Thought*.
-(In Javascript in we talk about Boolean expressions that evaluate to one of the two Boolean values, `true` or `false`.)
+In computers we call this kind of logic “Boolean logic”, after George Boole who discussed what he called “Boolean algebra” in his books *The Mathematical Analysis of Logic* and *An Investigation of the Laws of Thought* in the mid-1800s.
+In Javascript, in particular, we call the two values `true` and `false` Booleans and expressions that evaluate to those values, Boolean expressions.

 Several of the problems in the JS 1-10 problem set involve Boolean expressions.
 The very first, as you may recall, asks for a function,